aeonetos/Swiss-PDGs/README.md

 **When using the data, the article must be referenced and acknowledged**

 ## Files provided
+The datasets provide 3 types of data: geojson data, csv data for Matpower simulation and excel file for pandapower simulation.
+### Geojson file
 The dataset has two main folders with medium-voltage (MV) and low-voltage (LV) grids.
 All the PDGs are described by two geojson files: a nodes file and an edges file.
 These geojson files can be read by software such as ArcGIS and QGIS, with which you can easily visualize all the components and their attributes.
 Moreover, you can read this data as GeoDataFrame using Python GeoPandas.
 For instance, if you have two files named 'nodes.geojson' and 'edges.geojson', you can access their information with the following code:
 ```python
 import geopandas as gpd